tothpeter/hobby-type-and-learn-websockets/README.md

 This app will be in charge to handle sockets with the browsers

 ## Run
-rackup
+rackup -s puma -E production

--- or --
+### Run without production config
-bundle exec puma
+bundle exec puma -C -